 The case should be located where it is not subjected to the direct rays of the sun, heating ducts, grills, radiator, or ceiling fans, nor should it be located near open doors or main door entrances.
 Also, avoid locations where there is excessive air movement or air disturbances and avoid high humidity locations such as near cases with water misting or fogging devices.
 Failure to locate this case as stated will reduce the performance of your Island display and will affect temperature of interior of case and product.

-The case requires a minimum of 48" of clearance is needed on all sides of unit.
+The case requires a minimum of 48" of clearance on the three service sides of unit.
+The paneled side can be placed directly against wall.

 Electrical Connection